Using Teleport Connect | Teleport

 Teleport Connect supports launching applications in the browser, as well as creating authenticated tunnels for web and TCP applications.

-When it comes to cloud APIs secured with Application Access, Teleport Connect supports launching the AWS console in the browser, but other CLI applications can be used only through tsh in a local terminal tab.
+When it comes to cloud APIs secured with Teleport, Teleport Connect supports launching the AWS console in the browser, but other CLI applications can be used only through tsh in a local terminal tab.

 Launching an application in the browser